konradburnik/platos-dream/README.md

 ## Technical Details

-- Built with Python and Pygame
+- Built with Python and Pygame (vibe-coded using Claude Code with Opus 4.5)
 - Compiled to WebAssembly using Pygbag
 - Runs in any modern web browser
 - No installation required